Maharashtracha Superstar

-Maharashtracha Superstar is an Indian television series that premiered on Zee Marathi in 2009.
-It is a talent show for aspiring actors.
+Maharashtracha Superstar is an Indian Marathi language talent hunt show which aired on Zee Marathi.
 The show returned for its second season in 2020.
-The series premiered on 17 December 2009 by replacing Hapta Band.
+The series premiered from 17 December 2009 by replacing Hapta Band.

 Concept

 Maharashtracha Superstar focuses on acting.
 The show hunts for aspiring artists who can do drama, performing a series of task to test their creativity, spontaneity and acting capabilities.
 It is a platform for every maharashtrian youth who dreams of making it in the acting.
 It was feature participants from various cities of Maharashtra.
 The aim of the show is to find potential Maharashtracha Superstar.